The Sims 4 game packs: Gameplay

 The gameplay revolves around the werewolf life state.
 Werewolves have a perk tree similar to spellcasters and vampires, along with dormant abilities, which are unlocked by satisfying certain conditions.
 Werewolves also have a 'fury' system, which has similarities to the spellcaster's charge.
 When a werewolf's fury fills up completely, they go into an uncontrollable rampage.
 Fury increases overtime, but can be sped up with temperaments, and other actions.
 The lunar cycle can also affect werewolves, with the full moon resulting in dramatically increased fury gains.

 Reception

-Werewolves received "generally favourable reviews", according to a score of 80/100 on review aggregator Metacritic.
+Werewolves received "generally favourable reviews", according to a score of 80/100 on Metacritic.